 Saying she wanted it more “Cyrodiilic” could mean a million different things.
 It could mean serjo wanted more emphasis on realism, like what someone might get from Colovian portrait painters in the west.
 Or maybe more vibrant colors, reflecting the lush Nibenese arts.
 Or that she wanted Akaviri motifs subtly woven into the image, like a gilded dragon-serpent stretching along the margins.

 It really meant that she didn’t know what the hell she wanted, only that she wasn’t quite satisfied with Jane's work.

 Serjo Olerlo waved her hand.
 “Nonsense, that sort of thing stays with you.
 Why, if I were a painter, I’d be influenced by Morrowind since I was born here!
 Yes, a bit more Cyrodiilic.”

 As always, it was Jane’s job to help serjo figure out what she wanted.

 “Do you want brighter colors?”
 Jane asked.
 She turned her head slightly to look at the painting.
 It portrayed her boss standing at three-quarters view with an immense scroll in her hands to reflect a wisdom hard-won from years of cosseted luxury.

 “No, no. More… striking!
 Yes, striking!
 I want them to truly see me.”

 “I could go for bolder line work.”
-Which Jane normally associated with Dunmer styling, rather than Cyrodiilic.
+Which was a Dunmer styling, not a Cyrodiilic one.
 But whatever.